Love, money and power in Britain's phone hacking drama

 Others in the dock are Stuart Kuttner, the long-time former managing editor of the News of the World; Ian Edmondson, the tabloid's former news editor; Clive Goodman, the paper's former royal editor Cheryl Carter, Brooks's personal assistant; Brooks's racehorse trainer husband, Charlie; and Mark Hanna, News International's head of security.

 They all deny similar charges to those against Brooks and Coulson.
-The bill for trial lawyers alone could exceed 4.4 million pounds, according to local media.
+The bill for trial lawyers alone could exceed 4.4 million pounds ($7 million), according to local media.

-At a service in honour of the media at St Bride's Church - the journalists' church just off the traditional centre of British newspaper publishing on Fleet Street - a prayer was said on Tuesday for those in the media facing difficulty including legal proceedings, such as Brooks and Coulson.
+At a service in honor of the media at St Bride's Church - the journalists' church just off the traditional center of British newspaper publishing on Fleet Street - a prayer was said on Tuesday for those in the media facing difficulty including legal proceedings, such as Brooks and Coulson.

 "CHICKEN IS IN THE POT"